 Ventura got to the AWA pond not long after Adonis just off a successful run in Don Owen’s Portland territory.
-Verne has been given credit by Ventura himself with coming up with “The Body” moniker.
-It would stick with him forever, and once again stands testament to the eye that Verne had on how to set people on the right path to success, even though he may have floundered as a businessman in his own personal ventures.
+Ventura himself has given Verne credit for coming up with the “The Body” moniker.
+It would stick with him forever and once again stands testament to the eye that Verne had on how to set people on the right path to success, even though he may have floundered as a businessman in his own personal ventures.

 There is no arguing that the East-West Connection was a great heel tag team.
 With the combination of the strutting peacock that was Ventura, alongside the skulking opportunist that was Adonis, there was plenty for everyone to hate, and that equaled fame for the duo.

 It was their diversified styles that, when brought together, was their strength.
-Adonis knocked around the ring and played the role of the mechanic, while Ventura antagonized and taunted their opponents into apoplectic fits of rage that the two would inevitably use to their advantage in deceitful victories.
+Adonis knocked around the ring and played the role of the mechanic.
+At the same time, Ventura antagonized and taunted their opponents into apoplectic fits of rage that the two would inevitably use to their advantage in deceitful victories.
 It was beautiful to watch.